wp-plugins/nmedia-user-file-uploader/readme.txt

 = 2.1 =
 * Some latin characters like ö, ä, ü etc were not rendered in file upload button, it is fixed now.
+= 2.2 =
+* Some design changes have been made to make it more user friendly

 == Upgrade Notice ==